koronkowy/koronkowy/README.md

 - [ToorCon](https://toorcon.net/): Attended Toorcon in 2021.
 This conference is fantastic at making opportunities for genuine connection to happen and brings fantastic speakers to San Diego.
 - [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/): As a BSides organizer I attended BSides Las Vegas in 2019, 2023, and 2024 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.
 - [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
 This is now called [BSides Idaho](https://www.bsidesidaho.org/).
-- [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, 2023, 2024, an exclusive and premiere security conference located in Washington, D.C.
-The last Shmoocon will be in 2025, but I have no ability to attend unfortunately.
+- [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, 2023, 2024, an exclusive and premiere security conference located in Washington, D.C that is no longer a conference but many remember.
 - [Splunk .conf](https://conf.splunk.com/) 2022: Attendeed as a booth attendee for GreyNoise, Intelligence.
+- [RSAC](https://www.rsaconference.com/) 2025: Attended as part of the staff working Torq's booth giving demos and presentations to people who came up to the demo booths.
 - [ftp://con](https://www.ftpcon.com/):2022 and ftp://con:2023: Attended the virtual antifascist hacker conference of ftp://con online.
 - [Eyebeam](https://www.eyebeam.org/events/refiguring-the-future-conference/): Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.
 - [Infosec Campout](https://infoseccampout.com/) 2021: This magical sleepaway camping experience in the Pacific Northwest pairs infosec talks with the outdoors near Seattle, Washington.
 A cathartic, educational, and wholesome experience.